 Stress manifests in a myriad of ways, and has its root in a multitude of causes and situations.
-It is a commonly used word which we can all understand on a basic level, but to truly alleviate stress on an individual level, we need to remove the lid and delve deeper to truly understand what stress really means for each person.
+It’s a commonly used word which we can all understand on a basic level.
+However to truly alleviate stress on an individual level, we need to remove the lid and delve deeper.
+We need to truly understand what stress really means for each person.
 Only then will we be able to truly find lasting solutions.
-There is no one size fits all cure – what one person finds relaxing, could well create more tension in another person ~ so our role as a Traditional Chinese Medicine (TCM) practitioner is to find the unique key that will release and transform stress for each of our clients.
+There is no one size fits all cure.
+What one person finds relaxing, could well create more tension in another person.
+So our role as a Traditional Chinese Medicine (TCM) practitioner is to find the unique key that will release and transform stress for each of our clients.
+The language of stress.

 In TCM, we see that each of the organ energy systems, if out of balance, can create its own particular type of stress, and will require a specific approach in terms of acupoints used, as well as dietary, exercise and lifestyle recommendations.

-By guiding our clients to sit with their own experiences of stress, we can help them to more clearly identify the true feeling behind a generalised term, which then brings clarity and insight into how best as therapists we can guide them to a place of inner peace.
+By guiding our clients to sit with their own experiences of stress.
+We can help them to more clearly identify the true feeling behind a generalised term.
+This then brings clarity and insight into how best as therapists we can guide them to a place of inner peace.

-Knowledge is power, and for our clients, at this time more than ever, understanding their energy dynamic can be very empowering.
-As practitioners of Traditional Chinese Medicine, we teach our clients simple yet effective self help techniques specific to their energetic imbalances, which they can do for themselves, helping to give them back a sense of control at a time when much of their life and the world around them is in chaos.
+Knowledge is power, and for clients, at this time more than ever, understanding their energy dynamic can be very empowering.
+As practitioners of Traditional Chinese Medicine, we teach our clients simple yet effective self help techniques specific to their energetic imbalances.
+Which they can do for themselves, helping to give them back a sense of control at a time when much of their life and the world around them is in chaos.

 For more information about Traditional Chinese Medicine, please contact Michelle Esberg